aroran1/expense_tracker_app/README.md

 # Expense Tracker App

-A new Flutter / Dart project runs for both Android and iOS as app.
+A Flutter / Dart app which runs on both Android, iOS and web devices as their native application.

 ## Getting Started

-This project is a starting point for a Flutter application with a single screen to show a chart (7 day expense bar) with the list of transactions.
-It provides with the fuccationality of adding transactions and delete any entry.
+This is a single screen flutter application to log users daily transactions and represents them in a chart (7 day expense bar) as well as a list of all transactions.
+It provides with the functionality of adding transactions on a particular date, shows daily total oof last 7 days on the chart and deleting an entry.

+This application also makes you aware of device specific and orientation specific changes as well as builds good undertsanding of flutter widgets and its packages.

 A few resources to get you started if this is your first Flutter project: